ils-underground/ils-underground-docs/source/python_datasette_vps.md

 sudo apt install certbot python3-certbot-apache
 ```

-Before running \`certbot\`, edit the files and add the DNS name you've picked for your site (in this example, it's `collection-analysis.cincy.pl` ) to the \`ServerName\` directive in the `&lt;VirtualHost&gt;` block for your default Apache server configuration--located at `/etc/apache2/sites-available/default-ssl.conf`
+Before running \`certbot\`, edit the files and add the DNS name you've picked for your site (in this example, it's `collection-analysis.cincy.pl` ) to the \`ServerName\` directive in the `<VirtualHost>` block for your default Apache server configuration--located at `/etc/apache2/sites-available/default-ssl.conf`

 ```bash
 sudo nano /etc/apache2/sites-available/default-ssl.conf